Migrant deaths along the Mexico–United States border: Accidents

 Significant numbers of undocumented immigrants die daily in car accidents and other accidental causes.
 According to a December 2006 cover story in the San Diego Reader, "...traffic fatalities involving immigrants have more than doubled since 2003 as coyotes, or polleros – the guides leading migrants across the border – try other methods.
 On August 7, nine migrants died in a crash in the Yuma sector when the driver of a Chevrolet Suburban – in which 21 Mexicans were 'stacked like cordwood' – lost control after crossing a Border Patrol spike strip at high speed.
-This year the number killed in traffic accidents during illegal crossings is about 50."
+This year, the number killed in traffic accidents during illegal crossings is about 50."

 In January 2003, two undocumented immigrant passengers died when their truck crashed on Interstate 8 while fleeing the Border Patrol, after a spike strip punctured a tire.
 A week after the accident, a third person, Elvia Rumbo Leyva, died in the hospital.

-Close to one hundred undocumented immigrants were struck and killed on San Diego County freeways over a five-year span in the late 1980s, prompting the creation of a highway safety sign to caution drivers about migrants crossing the road.
+Close to one hundred undocumented immigrants were struck and killed on San Diego County freeways over five years in the late 1980s, prompting the creation of a highway safety sign to caution drivers about migrants crossing the road.